 The Aṣṭādhyāyī is the core of the system, but it depends on a number of secondary texts, including:

-the Gaṇapāṭha, which is a “list of lists” of various stems
+the Gaṇapāṭha, which is a “list of lists” of various words and stems;

 the Uṇādipāṭha, which contains rules for ad-hoc derivations

 In addition, there are important texts later in the tradition that clarify the overall system and fix omissions and oversights from the original text.
 The most important of these are the Vārttika by Kātyāyana and the Mahābhāṣya by Patañjali.
 These two texts are so vital that Pāṇini, Kātyāyana, and Patañjali are together called the munitraya (“the triad of sages”) responsible for the tradition.

 This is not to mention the centuries of commentary and exposition that followed later, most notably in the Kāśikāvr̥tti and the Vaiyākaraṇasiddhāntakaumudī.

 In this guide, however, we focus squarely on the Aṣṭādhyāyī with occasional reference to the Dhātupāṭha and the Gaṇapāṭha.

 The Aṣṭādhyāyī has an obvious appeal to anyone who is intellectually curious.
 If you are interested in linguistics, mathematics, computer science, information theory, philosophy of language, Indian intellectual traditions, or all of the above: welcome!
 Feel free to skip to the next section below.